martinsins/oecd-decoupling-classifier/README.md

 ## Reproducibility

-All results reported in the accompanying project report are generated programmatically through `main.py`.
+All results reported in the accompanying report are generated programmatically via `main.py`.

-No manual intervention or notebook execution is required to reproduce the analysis.
+Raw data files are intentionally excluded from the repository via `.gitignore`.

-The repository follows standard data-science best practices by separating source code, documentation, and generated outputs.
+The data sources and download logic are documented explicitly in the notebook `notebooks/01_build_panel.ipynb`, which retrieves the original public datasets (OECD, OWID, World Bank) and constructs the final processed panel.